Tributum: Purpose

 With money as the mainstay of the Roman Republic’s military success, the collection and use of tributum allowed Rome and its allies to pay their soldiers and bestow their armies with food, transport, equipment and support personnel, which effectively enabled Rome’s legions to remain in the field for lengths at a time.
 Long service, alongside the training undertaken during wartime, allowed legions to cultivate skill at arms and unit cohesion.
 The development of these skills and not being required to send soldiers home to attend to the agricultural needs of the state ensured many successful military campaigns.

-The tributum can not be fully considered a 'tax', as there was an underlying idea that it could be paid back once military pressure was relieved.
+The tributum can not be fully considered a 'tax', as there was an underlying idea that the state could pay it back once military pressure was relieved.
 There was often an assumption that the military was supported by the monetary gains made in wartime conquests.
 However, it was very rare that spoils from an army’s victories equaled the money it took to win them – in fact, only half of the campaigns resulting in triumphs produced riches greater than the payments of the involved soldiers.